ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ### If

-- If the result of the conditional clause is true, then it executes the code inside the block.
+- If the conditional clause is true, the code inside the `IF` block is executed.
-- It is the same concept as the ‘If’ statement in C programming language.
+- It is the same concept as the **If** statement in C programming language.

-- The following in an example of using If to check whether a variable’s value is 100.
+- The following is an example of turning the LED on if the variable in the `IF` statement is equal to 100.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_068.jpg)